joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure region

 If the deployment fails for some reason, you can simply repeat it, as it is idempotent _(ie they can be applied multiple times without changing the result)_.
 The same process is used if you want to upgrade a previous deployment with the latest version.
 You just have to keep the same deployment options, so make sure you document them.

 We will now go through and install the pre-requisites from scratch, as in this article, I will be deploying the Azure Optimization Engine from our local workstation_._

-##### Install Azure PowerShell
+##### Install Azure PowerShell & Microsoft Graph modules

 1. Open Windows PowerShell
 2. Type in:

-       Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force
+       Install-Module -Name Az,Microsoft.Graph -Scope CurrentUser -Repository PSGallery -Force

-##### Install Microsoft Graph

-1. Open Windows PowerShell
-2. Type in:

-       Install-Module Microsoft.Graph -Scope CurrentUser

 #### Install